apache/spark/docs/streaming-programming-guide.md

 Spark Streaming provides a high-level abstraction called *discretized stream* or *DStream*, which represents a continuous stream of data.
-DStreams can be created either from input data stream from sources such as Kafka, Flume, and Kinesis, or by applying high-level operations on other DStreams.
+DStreams can be created either from input data streams from sources such as Kafka, Flume, and Kinesis, or by applying high-level operations on other DStreams.
 Internally, a DStream is represented as a sequence of [RDDs](api/scala/index.html#org.apache.spark.rdd.RDD).

 This guide shows you how to start writing Spark Streaming programs with DStreams.
 You can write Spark Streaming programs in Scala, Java or Python (introduced in Spark 1.2), all of which are presented in this guide.
-You will find tabs throughout this guide that let you choose between different code snippets.
+You will find tabs throughout this guide that let you choose between code snippets of different languages.

 **Note:** *Python API has been introduced in Spark 1.2.
 It has all the DStream transformations and almost all the output operations available in Scala and Java interfaces.